sebmarkbage/ecmascript-generator-expression/README.md

 })();
 ```

-This can be combined with various initializers to create an Array, Maps or Set.
+This can be combined with various initializers to create an Arrays, Maps or Sets.

 ```js
 let arrayOfUsers = [...*{